Fake, Faux or Repro

 Bob Brooke

-fashionable and as a result many of them are being copied or reproduced
+however, have become fashionable and as a result unscrupulous people are

 Three Groups of